berrak/102/docs/debanize_102.md

 ```

 In another chapter in the ZUL enterprise golang journey, usage of all this will be explained.
-The short git aliases used here is in user ~.gitconfig:
+The short git aliases used here is in user ~/.gitconfig:
 ```bash
 [aliases]
 com = commit